linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 also enable enable the `control-plane-tracing` flag which would, make the control-plane components send traces to the collector.

-Other Add-Ons would also have a similar installation approach.
+Other Add-On's would also have a similar installation approach.

-## Add-Ons Configuration
+## Add-On's Configuration

 The following is the Add-On configuration file, that will be passed to installation.
 Here we configure the Tracing Add-On to be enabled, and also overwrite the trace